alahiff/flink-mesos-demo/README.md

 | `mesos.resourcemanager.framework.principal` | The Mesos framework principal. |
 | `mesos.resourcemanager.framework.secret` | The Mesos framework secret. |

+I found that I needed to change `jobmanager.rpc.address` from `localhost` to the hostname of the machine on which I run the AppMaster.

 ### Build the docker image
 ```